jncraton/ice/README.md

 1. Clone this repository
 2. Open the command prompt in the project directory
+3. Install required python libraries
+   `pip install requirements.txt`
-3. Navigate to the app directory (`cd www`)
+3. Navigate to the app directory (`cd app`)
-4. Run the command: `flask --app ../app/app.py run --port 8000`
+4. Run the command: `flask run --port 8000`
 5. Open your browser and navigate to [localhost:8000](localhost:5000)

 ## Running With Stats

-1. Navigate to the website's directory (`cd www`)
+1. Navigate to the website's directory (`cd app`)
-2. Run the command: `flask --app ../app/app.py run --port 8000`
+2. Run the command: `flask run --port 8000`
 3. Open your browser and navigate to [localhost:8000](localhost:8000)

 ## Running Without Stats